brooklynrail/brooklynrail-platform/content/events/2020/10/folded-maps-tonika-johnson-lee-bey.md

 title: "Folded Map: Tonika Johnson and Lee Bey"
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
-summary: Please join us for our sixth installment of *Common Ground*, when we will be joined by Chicago-based photographers Tonika Lewis Johnson and Lee Bey for a conversation on the cultural life of Chicago's South Side
+summary: Please join us for our sixth installment of Common Ground, featuring Chicago-based photographers Tonika Lewis Johnson and Lee Bey for a conversation on the cultural life of Chicago's South Side
 date: 2020-10-08 13:00:00 -0500
 end_date: 2020-10-08 14:30:00 -0500
 collections: